openvinotoolkit/model_server/docs/python_support/reference.md

 #### Generative

-`execute` runs multiple times for single set of inputs with the same timestamp.
-It produces multiple sets of outputs over time per single set of inputs.
+`execute` is called once when all inputs are available and returns a [generator](https://wiki.python.org/moin/Generators).
+The generator is then called multiple times with no additional input data and produces multiple sets of outputs over time.
 Works only with streaming endpoints.
 On the implementation side, to use that mode, `execute` should `yield` outputs.

 ```python
 def execute(self, inputs):